jemalmazar/RED-p4-gl-encounters-app/README.md

 **Project Epilogue**

  The AngularJS framework was my second foray into manipulating web pages via the MVC.
-The most important thing I took away from this project was the ability to use Angular's directives to manipulate and display info onto the DOM.
+The most important thing I took away from this project was the ability to use Angular directives to manipulate and display data onto the DOM.
 I had used Ajax to get info from an API before, but using Ajax to post onto an API was a new to me.
-Learning that making an Ajax post requires a specfic _'promise'_ (data) for the post to be accepted was an interesting challenge.
+Learning that making an Ajax post requires a specific _'promise'_ (data) for the post to be accepted was an interesting challenge.

  I had used CSS animations sparsely in my previous projects, so implementing them to animate buttons, forms, and page transitions was a time consuming endeavor.
-The latter was especially tricky to wrap my heading around due to how the different _ng-active_ and _ng-leave_ classes work with multiple pages.
+The latter was especially tricky to wrap my head around due to how the way _ng-active_, _ng-leave_, and their active states work with multiple pages.

- Overall, this project was a great introduction to building single page applications using the AngularJS framework.
-I enjoy the fact that Angular gives developers lots of tools that make building applications quick and easy.
+ Overall, this project was a great introduction to building single-page applications using the AngularJS framework.
+I enjoy the fact that Angular gives developers lots of tools to make building applications quick and easy.